 42mm case, 200m water resistance, screw down crown, and a dependable Seiko automatic movement beating inside.
 Seiko’s own Hardlex crystal protects the dial.
 Good lume.
 Doesn’t hack or hand wind, but it’s really quite comfortable on the wrist and the 120 click bezel is good and solid.
 A great all around watch that’s more than a bit of a legend.

+An absurdly affordable price for a hell of a timepiece.
 To me, this is one of the best bang-for-the-buck watches out there.
 It looks and feels like a 4-figure watch.
 It’s elegant but interesting to the point it can’t be called a minimalist watch.
 Cobalt blue hands, including the GMT hand.
 Subtle 24 hr time ring helps you keep track of the time in another time zone.
 Nicely balanced, but not tiny.
-Ships and sold direct through Amazon at post time.
+On sale direct from Orient.

 Uncluttered with a nostalgic logo, the Visodate was originally created to celebrate Tissot’s 100th anniversary back in the 1950s.
 Case size is 40mm, which is as timeless as it comes (it’s the watch dial version of a 2.75″ or 3″ tie).
 Sapphire crystal with an exhibition case-back.
 Comes in a few different color schemes.